The World Ends With You

 Overview

-The World Ends With You is a Nintendo DS game released in Japan on July 26, 2007, in North America on April 22, 2008, and in Europe on April 18, 2008.
-It was developed by Jupiter and Square Enix, and published by Square Enix (as well as Ubisoft in Australia).
-The game was well-received upon its release, receiving great critical reception for its music, graphics, unique gameplay, style, and setting.
+The World Ends With You is a Nintendo DS game developed by Jupiter and Square Enix, published by Square Enix ( Ubisoft in Australia).
+The game was well-received upon its release, garnering great critical reception for its music, graphics, unique gameplay, style, and setting.
 The World Ends With You was a bestseller in both Japan and North America for several weeks after release.
+The game was released in Japan on July 26, 2007, in North America on April 22, 2008, and in Europe on April 18, 2008.

 Gameplay